 The Adenine AI (Clinical Evidence For Genomic Medicine) is an output of a fully automated data curation pipeline.
 The pipeline collects, curates, and normalizes data for knowledge discovery.
 The Adenine AI comprises knowledge across three domains: case reports, case series, and assays.
 Case reports include a detailed description of one patient, and case series are outcomes of studies on multiple patients.
 Assays help to understand the impact of mutations in model systems.

-Adenine AI's approach to supporting the nuanced needs of genetic variant classification and gene-disease association is grounded in a meticulous organization of evidence.
-By categorizing evidence into three distinct categories—case reports, multi-patient studies, and functional assays—Adenine AI aims to address specific aspects under the ACMG/AMP guidelines.
+Adenine AI's approach to supporting the nuanced needs of genetic variant classification and gene-disease association is grounded in use of AI to identify and organize evidence.
+While being comprehensive is not at all the objective of this resource, we try to provide more information per click.
+We categorizing evidence into three distinct categories—case reports, multi-patient studies, and functional assays—Adenine AI aims to address specific aspects under the ACMG/AMP guidelines.

 Case reports offer granular insights into the phenotypic expression and clinical impact of genetic variants in individual patients.
 They enrich the database with structured curation that can uncover novel associations and rare variant manifestations.